It makes sense for businesses of all sizes to understand their energy use and costs, and know the options available to reduce them.

 Key steps to reducing business energy costs include:

-- understanding and managing energy use
+- understanding energy use and identifying potential savings

-- finding the best energy deals
+- finding the best energy deal and demand management options

 The Grants and funding section includes information on Australian Government and state and territory government programs that exist to help companies access finance for energy efficiency improvement projects.